Core Idea

 Peanut-Buttering Anti-Pattern

-The peanut-buttering anti-pattern occurs when an engineering organisation spreads its capacity too thinly across too many simultaneous initiatives — like spreading peanut butter across a large slice of bread: the wider the coverage, the thinner (and less effective) each layer becomes.
+The peanut-buttering anti-pattern occurs when an engineering organisation spreads capacity too thinly across too many simultaneous initiatives — like spreading peanut butter across a large slice: the wider the coverage, the thinner and less effective each layer.

 What It Looks Like

-• Engineers are assigned to 3-5 projects concurrently, each at partial capacity
+• Engineers assigned to 3–5 projects concurrently, each at partial capacity

-• Every project technically has people working on it, but none has enough to build momentum
+• Every project has people working on it, but none has enough to build momentum

 • Progress is glacial on all fronts; nothing ships on time or with quality